Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: System without cellular growth

 \subsection{Linearized stability of $(\bar u,\bar v,\bar w)$}

 Similar as in Section \ref{section2}, our starting point is the linearized stability analysis of the constant solution $(\bar u,\bar v,\bar w)$.
-To this end we perform some elementary calculations to show that Hopf bifurcation never takes place at $(\bar u,\bar v,\bar w,\chi_k^H)$ when $\mu_1=\mu_2=0$, under which the stability matrix (\ref{23}) becomes
+To this end, we perform some elementary calculations to show that Hopf bifurcation never takes place at $(\bar u,\bar v,\bar w,\chi_k^H)$ if $\mu_1=\mu_2=0$, thanks to which the stability matrix (\ref{23}) becomes

 By the same arguments that lead to Proposition \ref{proposition21}, we have that $(\bar u,\bar v,\bar w)$ is unstable with respect to (\ref{41}) if $\chi\geq\chi_0=\min_{k\in \mathbb{N}^+} \{\chi^S_k, \chi^H_k\}$ and it is locally asymptotically stable if $\chi<\chi_0$ where $\chi_k^S$ in (\ref{25}) and $\chi_k^H$ in (\ref{26}) become